 1) Still on the Sound pane, click the Recording tab.
 Click your default microphone then click the Properties button.

 2) Click the Levels tab.
-Then slid the slider of Microphone and Microphone Boost to medium or higher to unmute your microphone.
+Then slide the slider of Microphone and Microphone Boost to medium or higher to unmute your microphone.

 4) Click OK to save your settings.
 Then try your PS4 mic to see if it works.

 That’s all about it.
-What is your solution for this problem?
+What is your solution to this problem?
 Share with us!
-And if your problem still persists, feel free to comment below and we will see what more we can do.
+And if your problem persists, feel free to comment below and we will see what more we can do.